abdullahaamir13/garment-pos/README.md

 - Laravel version for enterprise scale

 ## Contribution
-Feel free to fork, use and modify this project for your own store.
+Feel free to fork.
 Pull requests are welcome.

 ## License
-This project is open-source and free to use under the MIT license.
+Copyright (c) 2025 Abdullah Aamir.
+All rights reserved.
+See COPYRIGHT for details.
+Permission is required for any use, modification, or distribution.

 ## Developed by Abdullah Aamir
    Contact: abdullahaamir977@gmail.com